-Andrzej Skiba, Head of BlueBay U.S. Fixed Income, discusses potential outcomes of the US Presidential election and what the results may mean for investors.
+Andrzej Skiba, Head of BlueBay U.S. Fixed Income, discusses potential outcomes of the US Presidential election and what the results may mean for investors in 2025.

 View transcript